learningequality/ricecooker/README.md

 ```

 ### Step 3b: Adding Exercises ###

-Exercises are special model kinds that have questions used for assessment.
+ExerciseNodes are special objects that have questions used for assessment.
 To add a question to your exercise, you must first create a question model from `ricecooker.classes.questions`.
 Your program is responsible for determining which question type to create.
 Here are the available question types:
 - __PerseusQuestion__: special question type for pre-formatted perseus questions
 - __MultipleSelectQuestion__: questions that have multiple correct answers (e.g. check all that apply)
 - __SingleSelectQuestion__: questions that only have one right answer (e.g. radio button questions)